CenturyLinkCloud/PublicKB/Release Notes/2015-11-24-cloud-platform-release-notes.md

   Customers do not get billed for resources in an "Under Construction" state, so this new policy does not have a commercial impact to billing and usage.

-* __Reminder: No Automated Backup for Custom VMs Larger than 4 TB.__ The Standard and Premium automatic snapshot function does not function on VMs with more than 4 TB of block storage.
+* __Reminder: No Automated Backup for Custom VMs Larger than 4 TB.__ The Standard and Premium backup features do not function on VMs with more than 4 TB of block storage.
 Customers are responsible for their own backups on these servers.